codatio/codat-docs/docs/lending/guides/loan-writeback/repay-invoice-finance.md

 ### Create bank transactions

 Finally, use the [Create bank account transactions](/lending-api#/operations/create-bank-transactions) endpoint again to deposit the total amount (including the repayment, fees, and any interest) into the lender's bank account.
+You will need the previously stored values for this operation.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">